Christian24/formsy-react-components/README.md

 ## Documentation

-None yet!
+Not much yet!
 Best bet for now is to examine the [source](https://github.com/twisty/formsy-react-components/blob/gh-pages/playground/src/app.js) for the [Playground](http://twisty.github.io/formsy-react-components/playground/).
+###Installation
+You can either clone the entire repository or install the npm package:
+`npm i formsy-react-components`